 Don’t expect to eat Spaghetti and Meatballs when you visit Italy.

 Yes, you’ll find meatballs and spaghetti in Napoli (sold separately), lasagna in Bologna and pesto in Liguria.
 But, although Italian American food and indigenous Italian food share the same roots, they represent separate yet equal styles of cuisine.

-While American-Italian food celebrates things like big flavors and abundance, authentic Italian cuisine pays homage to tradition and ingredients.
+While American-Italian food celebrates things like big flavors and abundance, Italy’s cuisine pays homage to the country’s tradition and ingredients.
 Both Americans and Italians have something to teach each other and, when they do, great food is born.

 This cross-pollination dates all the way back to Thomas Jefferson and his Chef James Hemmings.
 It was later perpetuated during the great Italian immigration wave when Italian immigrants introduced Italian food to cities like New Orleans and New York.

 Today’s Italy serves a kind of food that’s both varied and unique in style and flavor.
 In Naples, you’ll find pizza eaten with a knife and fork, covered in fresh Mozzarella di Bufala and topped with tomatoes literally grown on nearby Mount Vesuvius.
 In Bologna, you’ll find ribbons of tagliatella cut and rolled by hand and mixed with a deep flavored meat ragu.
 And, in Verona, you’ll find risotto made with crimson red Amarone wine that transports something as simple as rice to a level of richness and luxury associated with royalty.